 Who interprets the results and how do I get them?

-A radiologist is a doctor who is skilled in reading radiology exams.
 A radiologist who is trained to interpret esophagrams will review your X-rays and send a report to your primary care or referring provider.
-The radiologist will not talk with you about your X-ray images.
+The radiologist will not talk with you about your images.